 Choosing the right payment gateway for your business can be extremely essential.
 You can try any of the three payment processors we mentioned above and find out which one works best for you.

-And in case if you are just starting out — choosing a credible Payment gateway such as Stripe, Paypal or Square decreases the risk of any form of data breach or other security concerns for your eCommerce business.
+And in case if you are just starting out — choosing a credible Payment gateway such as Stripe, PayPal or Square decreases the risk of any form of a data breach or other security concerns for your eCommerce business.